 We believe that a strong local economy, with an array of unique small businesses, promotes equity and equality.
 It is a studied and known fact that dollars cycle more times throughout a community when spent in a small locally owned business.
-Small business and local entrepreneurship provide opportunity to some of the underserved and undercapitalized sections of our society—such as immigrants, returning citizens of all ages, and community members without formal higher education.
+Small business and local entrepreneurship provide opportunities to some of the underserved and undercapitalized sections of our society—such as immigrants, returning citizens of all ages, and community members without formal higher education.

 1. Members of our Circle of Aunts and Uncles (CoAU) donate money to the Wayne County Community Foundation (WCCF) designated for this fund and/or their time to support this program.

-3. Members will reach out the applicant and determine if the entrepreneur is eligible to present at a CoAU gathering (typically twice per year).
+3. Members will reach out to the applicant and determine if the entrepreneur is eligible to present at a CoAU gathering (typically held twice per year).
 Selected applicants will network with the “aunts” and “uncles” and make a short presentation about themselves and their businesses.

 4. The Aunts and Uncles will recommend making a loan to one or more of the presenters and designate appropriate terms to WCCF.
 After required diligence, the WCCF will issue the loan, with a local bank providing billing/servicing.
-The loan amount could be up to $12,000 (typically $5000) with a length of 3 years or less and at rates from 2% to 4%.
+The loan amount could be up to $12,000 (typically $5,000) with a length of 3 years or less and at rates from 2% to 4%.
 Terms will be specific to each borrower, and may include delayed principal repayment (balloon payments, e.g. after harvest), penalties for late payments, etc., but never a penalty for early payment.

 · Interested in being an Aunt or Uncle?
 Fill out the Membership form here.

 · Interested in applying for a loan from the CoAU Fund?
 Read the overview for entrepreneurs then fill out this initial application.
 After a review for eligibility, you will be asked to comeplete the full application form.